 Log files are taking up too much disk space

 The Image Server and Platform Server start a new log file every day.
-By default these are placed in [!DNL install_root]/ImageServing/logs.
+By default these are placed in install_root/ImageServing/logs.
 Log file size, number of logs kept and log content can be configured.
 See documentation.

 If you have anti-virus software installed on your server

 It is recommended that you turn off scanning for Image Serving directories.
-Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) will cause problems.
+Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) can cause problems.

 Digimarc causes performance problems for zoom images

-Do not use Digimarc on images that will be zoomed.
-The performance will not be acceptable.
+Do not use Digimarc on images that are zoomed.
+The performance is not acceptable.
 If necessary, create a separate catalog for images to be used for zooming and disable Digimarc for this catalog.